haya3218/SDfmL/README.md

 # Licensing

-The sole libraries themselves (SDL and BASS) are under different licenses ofc, so you'll have to deal with that
+The sole libraries themselves (SDL and SoLoud) are under the zLib/LibPNG licenses ofc, so you'll have to deal with that

-# SDLflixel license
+# SDFML license
 MIT License

 Copyright 2022 haya3218